aibekakhmetkazy/pathPlanningOnKeyPoints/README.md

 Here you can see how different algorithms perform:

-A star algorithm performance:
+A* (A-star) algorithm performance:
 ![Astar](pathPlanningAstarWithObstacle1.jpg)

-Djikstra algorithm performance with 1 obstacle:
+Djikstra's algorithm performance with 1 obstacle:
 ![Djikstra1](pathPlanningDjikstraWithObstacle2.jpg)

-Djikstra algorithm performance with 1 shifted obstacle:
+Djikstra's algorithm performance with 1 shifted obstacle:
 ![Djikstra2](pathPlanningDjikstraWithObstacle1.jpg)

-Djikstra algorithm performance with 2 obstacles:
+Djikstra's algorithm performance with 2 obstacles:
 ![Djikstra3](pathPlanningDjikstraWithObstacle3.jpg)